sozykinsa/GUI4dft/README.md

 v1.4 - Pyside6.
 Added support for exporting structural data to input files VASP, CRYSTAL, QE.

 v1.5 - This is the next release.
-Python 3.12.
+Pyside6 for Linux and PyQt5 for Windows.

 The master branch contains more or less stable 1.x version functions.